 Calling them by their first names makes them feel their valuable presence in the virtual classroom.
-Therefore, it’s always good to have a sensible prep time of how you begin your virtual class on the very first day of classes.
+Therefore, it’s always good to have a sensible prep time for how you begin your virtual class on the very first day of classes.

 Figure out fun activities for self-introduction where students tell something about themselves and get to know their peers on the first day.
 The more you recognize them the better.
 Plus, the “getting to know you” stage is a way of fostering community in online learning.
 Make it fun and interactive.
 You can tell the kids to mention their favorites, pets, likes, and dislikes when they introduce themselves.

 How about you?
 How can you make an impression on the first day?
 How will the kids remember your name on the second day?
-Well, you can create a video of your self-introduction giving them clues of what their teacher can offer to them and how the whole class proceeds.
+Well, you can create a video of your self-introduction giving them clues about what their teacher can offer to them and how the whole class proceeds.

-I remembered the first day in my virtual class, that I included images in my self-introduction that kept my students excited more and more.
+I remembered the first day in my virtual class, when I included images in my self-introduction that kept my students excited more and more.
 I used Animoto Video Maker and enjoyed using the featured styles and formats that made my self-introduction fun and exciting.
 So, with that, my students were able to catch a glimpse of me and they were able to remember the next day onwards!